fdmarcin/MagInkDash-updated/README.md

 This repo contains the code needed to drive an e-ink magic dashboard that uses a Raspberry Pi to:

-- Automatically retrieve updated content from Google Calendar, OpenWeatherMap and OpenAI ChatGPT
+- Automatically retrieve updated content from Google Calendar and OpenWeatherMap.
-- Format it into the desired layout
+- Format it into the desired layout.
 - Serve it to a battery-powered e-ink display (Inkplate 10).

 > [!NOTE]